 Prior to this offering, no public market for our common stock existed, and a liquid trading market for our common stock may not develop or be sustained after this offering.
-Future sales of substantial amounts of our common stock in the public market, including shares issued upon exercise of outstanding options and warrants, or the anticipation of such sales, could adversely affect prevailing market prices of our common stock from time to time and could impair our ability to raise equity capital in the future.
+Future sales of substantial amounts of our common stock in the public market, including shares issued upon exercise of outstanding options, or the anticipation of such sales, could adversely affect prevailing market prices of our common stock from time to time and could impair our ability to raise equity capital in the future.
 Furthermore, because only a limited number of shares of our common stock will be available for sale shortly after this offering due to certain contractual and legal restrictions on resale described below, sales of substantial amounts of our common stock in the public market after such restrictions lapse, or the anticipation of such sales, could adversely affect the prevailing market price of our common stock and our ability to raise equity capital in the future.

-Based on the number of shares of common stock outstanding as of June 30, 2018, upon completion of this offering, shares of our common stock will be outstanding.
+Based on the number of shares of common stock outstanding as of December 31, 2018, upon completion of this offering and the concurrent private placement with Merck, 64,993,706 shares of our common stock will be outstanding.

 All of the shares sold in this offering will be freely tradable unless purchased by our affiliates.
-The remaining shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements as described below.
+The remaining 60,872,023 shares of common stock outstanding after this offering will be restricted as a result of securities laws or lock-up agreements as described below.
 Following the expiration of the lock-up period, all shares will be eligible for resale, subject to compliance with Rule 144 or Rule 701 of the Securities Act, to the extent these shares have been released from any repurchase option that we may hold.